Last updated 07/28/2014

 At a July 26, 2011 meeting of the Tri-Valley Regional Rail Policy Working Group, BART Board Director John McPartland introduced a concept for a first phase BART extension to Livermore.
 Director McPartland proposed to extend BART tracks in the median of I-580 easterly as far as the funding will allow.
 There may not be sufficient funding to extend BART to Isabel Avenue with the first phase so a temporary transfer station in the freeway median was proposed.
 The transfer station would be accessible primarily by busses.
 Other ways to access the station, such as walking, biking, drop offs and parking are under consideration, depending on station location and funding.

-There is an opportunity to get funding for a first phase project in the proposed reauthorization of Alameda County Measure B, the ½ cent sales tax for transportation.
-The Alameda County Transportation Commission is developing a ballot measure to extend and/or augment the ½ cent sales tax along with a proposed Expenditure Plan for the November 2012 election.
-BART is taking comments on the first phase concept through October 2011 and will be refining the project for inclusion in the draft Expenditure Plan.
+There is an opportunity to get funding for a first phase project in the proposed reauthorization of Alameda County Measure BB, the ½ cent sales tax for transportation.
+Refer to Measure BB Reauthorization and Alameda Countywide 2014 Transportation Expenditure Plan for more information.

 For more information, visit BART’s website.
 To share your questions and comments, please contact BART Planning, or Bob Vinn, City of Livermore Community Development.